 1. Sub Processes must have a single Start Event.

 A Sub Process must start with a single Start Event, which should be a simple Start Event (i.e., without any associated Timer, etc. event).

 2. End Events

 As is correct for an embedded BPMN sub process, a sub process must operate in a single lane.
-All sub processes are currently embedded sub processes - callable sub processes are not yet supported.

 4. Event Sub Processes are not yet supported.